kobotoolbox/devdocs/docs/_articles/kpi-frontend-development-troubleshooting.md

 6. Restart `kobo-install` instance: `python run.py --stop && python run.py`.
 7. When there are `kpi` Backend changes on your branch, you may need to rebuild it: `./run.py -cf build kpi`.
 8. If you're on `kpi`'s non-`master` branch, try switching to `master` and see if problem still occurs.
-9. Rerun migrations: `./run.py -cf exec kpi bash` and `./manage.py makemigrations` plus `./manage.py migrate`
+9. Rerun migrations: `./run.py -cf exec kpi bash` and `./manage.py migrate`
 10. If you get this error for Docker on MacOS, try restarting docker: `ERROR: An HTTP request took too long to complete.
 Retry with --verbose to obtain debug information.`.
 You can also try increasing timeout by running `COMPOSE_HTTP_TIMEOUT=200 ./run.py`.
 11. If you need to refresh static files (e.g. favicon), there is [a neat script for that](/files/refresh-frontend-files.sh).
 12. If `npm install` is failing, check your `npm --version` and compare with one that is known to work.
 Sometimes when you install node you get a different npm version than everyone else has.
 Apparently the dependency resolution algorithm can behave differently even between minor versions, like `8.5.5` vs `8.11`.
 You can use your npm to install a different version, for example, `npm install -g npm@8.5.5`.